 Nepal - Maps

-• Heavy has been affecting several parts of the country over the past month causing floods and landslides.
+• Heavy rain has been affecting the Black Sea region over the past few days causing floods and landslides.

 • National authorities, as of 23 September, report three people killed in Besikduzu (Trabzon), 451 buildings damaged as well as power outages and traffic throughout the provinces of Trabzon and Giresun.
 AFAD coordinates response and damage assessment works in the Black Sea region.

 Sources: AFAD, Turkish State Meteorological Service, WMO, Local Media

 • Severe weather affected Gorkha District on 22 September causing landslides.

 • According to local media, as of 23 September early morning (UTC), four people were killed and six were injured in Kerauja village (Gorkha District, Pashchimanchal province).